By Cheri Sicard

 You might have more than you think.

 Put out the word to your social media friends and acquaintances and you might be surprised at the offers you get.
-Let them know where you are traveling and when and mention how you would love to get together.
+Let them know where and when you are traveling and mention how you would love to get together.
 And, of course, mention if anyone has RV parking that would make it much easier.
+If you are involved in any clubs or communities, they may also produce worthwhile moochdocking leads via social media.

 Lastly, you can join Boondockers Welcome.
-For a low annual fee, this company, owned by the same folks that bring you Harvest Hosts, gives you access to 1000s of private residences around the country that allow RVers to stay.
+For a low annual fee, this company, owned by the same folks that bring you Harvest Hosts, gives you access to thousands of private residences around the country that allow RVers to stay.
 Most of these hosts are RVers themselves.
 Some offer electrical or water hookups for a nominal fee.
 Others offer dry camping (free with BW membership).
 The length of stay varies from host to host but, unlike Harvest Hosts, it’s usually more than a single day.

 How to be a good moochdocker